If you’re a regular blog reader, you will likely recall my description of “The Enigmatic Heathkit CR-1 Crystal Radio” a few weeks ago.

 |The FLR-9 array in Augsburg, Germany|

-Over the past few weeks, I have been spending a few nights patrolling the band between 9:30 and 10:30PM, to see what might be heard with the CR-1.
-So far, I've logged 50 different stations ... far more than I had expected to hear.
+Over about two weeks of evening listening, mostly between 9:30 and 10:30PM, I've logged 50 different stations ... far more than I had expected to hear.

 The log below shows all of the stations heard.
 The stations in red are all local line-of-sight transmitters and are extremely strong ... all are well over S9 on my Sony spotter radio.
 The stations shown in blue are all ‘DX’, with the furthest so far being KOA in Denver, at 1100 miles.